clean-code-craft-tcq-2/stream-line-Subash-Gopal/README.md

 - simulates and sends at least two Battery / Charging parameters
 - sends fifty readings in a stream
 - can either generate values for the parameters, or read from a file
-- uses console output to communicate the parameters.
+- uses csv file to communicate the parameters.

 ### The Receiver

-- reads the parameters from the console input
+- reads the parameters from the csv file
 - after reading every parameter, it prints the following:
     - maximum and minimum values in the incoming stream
     - [simple moving average](https://www.investopedia.com/terms/s/sma.asp) of the last 5 values